Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 5. Choose the Right Cooking Method

 Cooking your rolls incorrectly can also contribute to sogginess.
-For example, if the oil temperature is too low when frying, the rolls will absorb more oil instead of becoming crispy.
+For instance, if the oil isn’t hot enough during frying, the rolls can soak up excess oil instead of turning crisp and golden.
 Similarly, if baking, too much moisture in the oven can prevent them from crisping up.

 Solution: